making a difference . . . one person, one family at a time.

 - Funding is approved for an emergency shelter.

-- Need for a larger shelter is recognized and plans begin.
+- The need for a larger shelter is recognized and plans begin.

 - Construction of new emergency shelter begins.